notaryproject/specifications/specs/plugin-extensibility.md

 ### Plugin contract

 * Notation will invoke the plugin executable for each command (e.g. sign, verify), pass inputs through `stdin` and get output through `stdout` and `stderr`.
-* The command will be passed as the first argument to the plugin e.g. `notary-{plugin-name} <command>`.
+* The command will be passed as the first argument to the plugin e.g. `notation-{plugin-name} <command>`.
 A JSON request is passed using `stdin`.
 The plugin is expected to return a JSON response through `stdout` with a `0` exit code for successful response, and a non-zero exit code with a JSON error response in `stderr` for error response.
 Each command defines its request, response and error contract.
 To avoid any additional content like debug or info level logging from dependencies and inbuilt libraries, the plugin implementation should redirect any output to `stdout` on initialization, and only send the JSON response away from `stdout` when the command execution completes.
 E.g. For golang, set [`os.Stdout`](https://pkg.go.dev/os#pkg-variables) to point to a log file.
 * Every request JSON will contain a `contractVersion` top level attribute whose value will indicate the plugin contract version.
 Contract version is revised when there are changes to command request/response, new plugin commands are introduced, and supported through Notation.
 * To maintain forward compatibility plugin implementors MUST ignore unrecognized attributes in command request which are introduced in minor version updates of the plugin contract.
 * For an error response, every command returns a non-zero exit code 1, with an OPTIONAL JSON error response in `stderr`.
 It is recommended to return an error response to help user troubleshoot the error.
 There is no need to send different exit codes for different error conditions, as Notation (which will call the plugin and parse the response) will use `error-code` in the error response to interpret different error conditions if needed.
 Notation will attempt to parse the error response in `stderr` when exit code is 1, else treat it as a general error for any other non-zero exit codes.